yuranusduke/FocusedDropoutCNN/README.md

 bash parse_full.sh
 ```

+As we've mentioned in the `main` branch, we can not reproduce exact accuracy metrics due to ambuiguity of hyper-parameters in the paper, but we use off-the-shelf values in common computer vision field, the core thing is to reveal that their proposed algorithm (*i.e.*, FocusedDropout) can achieve SOTA classification accuracy compared to other methods in most cases.
+From below two tables, we successfully prove this.

 #### CIFAR10 Accuracy
 To mimic `Table1` and `Table2` in original paper, we run each experiment either two or three times and report its mean and standard deviation on testing data sets.